billdueber/robotlibrarian/_posts/2012-03-19-boosting-on-exactish-anchored-phrase-matching-in-solr-sst-4.md

 title: "Boosting on Exactish (anchored) phrase matching in Solr: (SST #4)"
 date: 2012-03-19
 tags: "exact, fieldtype, solr, Stupid Solr Tricks"
+layout: post

 ---

 > Check out [introduction to the Stupid Solr Tricks series](http://robotlibrarian.billdueber.com/stupid-solr-tricks-introduction/) if you're just joining us.]

 _Exact_ matching in Solr is easy.
 Use the default _string_ type: all it does is, essentially, exact phrase matching. _string_ is a great type for faceted values, where the only way we expect to search the index is via text pulled from the index itself.
 Query the index to get a value: use that value to re-query the index.
 Simple and self-contained.

 But much of the time, we don't want exact matching.
 We want _exactish_ matching.
 You know, where things are exactly the same _except_.
 Except for case, or punctuation, or how much whitespace is between tokens.
 Maybe do some unicode folding, or stemming.

 Essentially, we want to reward users (via high relevancy) for getting _really close_.
 If someone types in a full title, but misses a colon, well, let's go  ahead and assume they want that particular item.